Encoding argumentation frameworks with set attackers to propositional logic systems: Introduction

 $AF$s and logic systems are connected in different ways.
-The studies in \cite{besnard2004checking, carballido2009inferring, egly2010answer} connect $AF$s and 2-valued propositional logic system.
-In \cite{caminada2009logical,grossi2010logic,villata2012logic,gabbay2015attack}, $AF$s and modal logic systems are connected.
-The works in \cite{gabbay2016attack, fandinno2018constructive} establish relationships between $AF$s and intuitionistic logic systems. $AF$s and the fuzzy set theory are combined by the extension-based approach in \cite{janssen2008fuzzy, wu2016godel, wu2016some, wang2020dynamics, wu2020godel}.
-And $AF$s and the fuzzy set theory are combined by the labelling-based approach and the iterative algorithm in \cite{da2011changing, zhao2022efficient}.
-By encoding $AF$s to 3-valued propositional logic systems ($PL_3$s) and fuzzy propositional logic systems ($PL_{[0,1]}$s), the research in \cite{tang2025encoding} connects $AF$s under complete semantics with $PL_3$s and connects $AF$s under equational semantics with $PL_{[0,1]}$s.
+The studies in \cite{besnard2004checking} connect $DAF$s and 2-valued propositional logic system.
+The encoding approach based on the quantified Boolean formula (QBF) is introduced in \cite{egly2006reasoning, arieli2013qbf}.
+In the paper \cite{egly2006reasoning}, the authors generalize $DAF$s as frameworks over an induced derivability relation of a deductive system and present the general encoding function for this derivability relation, such that the encoding methodology in \cite{besnard2004checking} serves as a concrete example of their general approach.
+In \cite{arieli2013qbf}, the authors develop the QBF-based encoding approach associated with the modified Kleene’s three-valued logic via the signed theory induced by a $DAF$.
+Modal logic systems and $DAF$s are connected in \cite{gabbay2009modal,caminada2009logical,grossi2010logic,villata2012logic, gabbay2015attack}.
+The works in \cite{gabbay2016attack, fandinno2018constructive} establish relationships between $DAF$s and intuitionistic logic systems. $DAF$s and the fuzzy set theory are combined by the extension-based approach in \cite{janssen2008fuzzy, wu2016godel, wu2016some, wang2020dynamics, wu2020godel}. $DAF$s and the fuzzy set theory are combined by the labelling-based approach and the iterative algorithm in \cite{pereira2011changing, zhao2022efficient}.
+While \cite{dyrkolbotn2014formal} establishes a meta-logical equivalence between skeptical reasoning in argumentation semantics and {\L}ukasiewicz's three-valued logic ($\mathcal{PL}_3^L$), it does not provide a concrete encoding from argumentation frameworks to $\mathcal{PL}_3^L$ theories.
+The paper \cite{strasser2014adaptive} presents a unified adaptive logic framework that encodes argumentation frameworks into logical premises and employs a dynamic proof system to uniformly model all standard semantics for both skeptical and credulous reasoning.
+By encoding $DAF$s to 3-valued propositional logic systems ($\mathcal{PL}_3$s) and fuzzy propositional logic systems ($\mathcal{PL}_{[0,1]}$s), the research in \cite{tang2025encoding} connects $DAF$s under complete semantics with $\mathcal{PL}_3$s and connects $AF$s under equational semantics with $\mathcal{PL}_{[0,1]}$s.
+The paper \cite{dvovrak2023expressiveness} studies the logical encoding approach for $SETAF$s from the perspective of $ADF$s based on the classical binary propositional logic ($\mathcal{PL}_2$).
+Some logical encoding works associated with the first-order logic for higher-order and bipolar $AF$s are done in \cite{cayrol2017logical,claudette2018logical,cayrol2020logical, lagasquie2021evidential, lagasquie2021necessary, lagasquie2023handling,besnard2023generic}.

-However, encoding methods associated with $PL_3$s and $PL_{[0,1]}$s regarding $HOAF$s and $SETAF$s are absent.
-Therefore, we aim to develop them for $HOAF$s, $SETAF$s and other $AF$s.
-Specifically, the motivations of this paper are derived from three considerations: \begin{itemize} \item to construct the syntactic structure of higher-order set argumentation frameworks ($HSAF$s), \item to propose complete semantics and numerical equational semantics of $HOAF$s, $SETAF$s and other $AF$s, \item to develop the encoding method and the formal equational approach beyond the classical $DAF$s and enhancing the connection between $AF$s and propositional logic systems ($PLS$s). \end{itemize}